-Dollywood Persimmon
+Dollywood American Persimmon

 Named by Jerry Lehman, this persimmon yields quite large, flavorful persimmons on an unusual canopy of outward spreading, drooping branches.